AfzalNMSU/Cryptocurrency-Data-Analysis/README.md

      b.
 Install the Python packages using the anaconda prompt according to the provided "version_requirements.txt" file.

 Dataset:  <br>
-The dataset contains two csv files where information are provided of cryptocurrencies.
-The files are "top_coins.csv" and bitcoin_dataset.csv".
+The dataset contains some csv files where information are provided of cryptocurrencies.
+The files are "top_coins.csv", bitcoin_price.csv, and bitcoin_dataset.csv".

 Usage: <br>
      a.
 Download "Cryptocurrency_Analysis.ipynb" or, "Cryptocurrency_Analysis.py" file and also download the data. <br>